 Speakers: Tobias Halthur, Chief Scientific Officer at CR Competence and Adjunct University Researcher at Malmö University in Sweden, and Anna Stenstam, CEO and Co-founder of CR Competence and Honorary Doctor at the Faculty of Engineering at Lund University

-This webinar expounds upon the INFORM article "Surface Techniques for a Successful Transformation to the Natural Space."
+This webinar expounded upon the INFORM article "Surface Techniques for a Successful Transformation to the Natural Space."

-This presentation is aimed at giving the basic principles behind the surface techniques ellipsometry, QCM-D, and AFM.
-Focus will be put on how these techniques can be used to better understand how ingredients, products, and formulations work at and with various substrates, and how those learnings can be used for making better decisions in your development efforts.
-Results from several projects will be used to exemplify how adsorption and deposition (of surfactants, polymers, and biomolecules), as well as removal and cleaning (of fouled surfaces), can be traced and understood through the usage of techniques.
+This presentation aimed at giving the basic principles behind the surface techniques ellipsometry, QCM-D, and AFM.
+It focused on how these techniques can be used to better understand how ingredients, products, and formulations work at and with various substrates, and how those learnings can be used for making better decisions in your development efforts.
+Results from several projects were presented to exemplify how adsorption and deposition (of surfactants, polymers, and biomolecules), as well as removal and cleaning (of fouled surfaces), can be traced and understood through the usage of techniques.

 Speakers: Per Munk Nielsen, Senior Scientist, Novozymes Application Research Department for Vegetable Oil Processing, Denmark, and Mark Bolinger, Technical and Sales, Novozymes, North America